-Casting Call for The Highwood Theatre’s professional production of
+Casting Call for The Highwood Theatre’s Professional Production of The Dog Must Die

-Auditions, callbacks, rehearsals and performances will take place at The Highwood Theatre – 914 Silver Spring Avenue, Silver Spring, MD 20910
+Auditions, rehearsals and performances will take place at The Highwood Theatre – 914 Silver Spring Avenue, Silver Spring, MD 20910.

 Actors will receive a set stipend.

 Actors can reserve an audition slot (at 10 minute intervals) by emailing email@example.com with a requested audition date and desired time slot, head shot (or recent photo) and resume with relevant theatre experience.
-Please prepare a 1-2 minute comedic monologue of your choice and be prepared to cold-read selections from the script.
+Please prepare a 1-2 minute dramatic monologue of your choice.
+Actors should expect to stay at auditions for at least 30 minutes.

 The Highwood Theatre is supported in part by funding from the Montgomery County government and the Arts and Humanities Council of Montgomery County, the S. Kann Sons Company Foundation, the William and Karen Tell Foundation, the Robert N. Alfandre Foundation, Wenger Corporation, and West Wing Writers.